Social Media Specialist, The National Academies

-Implemented strategies to adapt National Academies' research products, programming, and outreach efforts to better reach online audiences during the Covid-19 pandemic.
-Created social media campaign strategies that clearly and concisely communicated the organization’s ability to provide the nation with scientific recommendations in a crisis by collaborating with senior leadership, policy experts, and leading academics.
-Developed agile strategic plans to meet the uncertainty of the coming year.
+Implemented strategies to adapt National Academies research products, programming, and outreach efforts to better reach online audiences during the Covid-19 pandemic.
+Created social media strategies that clearly and concisely communicated the organization’s ability to provide the nation with scientific recommendations in a crisis by collaborating with senior leadership, policy experts, and leading academics.

-Supervised a junior staff member’s work on organic social media content, campaigns, and event live coverage.
+Supervised a junior staff member’s work on organic social media content for the intuitional accounts and marketing content for over 700 events.
 Taught basic design skills, stakeholder management, project management, and marketing strategy to increase levels of independence.
 Adjusted content strategies to create space for the staff member to explore and further develop strengths.

-Collaborated with senior leadership to develop a #AdvisingTheNation social media campaign highlighting perspectives of the presidents and National Academies’ recommendations on President Biden's transition priorities — Covid-19 pandemic response, economic recovery, racial equity, and climate change.
+Collaborated with senior leadership to develop a #AdvisingTheNation social media campaign highlighting perspectives of the presidents and National Academies recommendations on President Biden's transition priorities — Covid-19 pandemic response, economic recovery, racial equity, and climate change.
 Managed the creation of social media content to develop public health, engineering, social science, and policy audiences over several months.
 Created outreach toolkits to facilitate academies communications staff, stakeholders, and partners posting branding campaign content over 300 times.Outreach and institutional content had a combined reach of 3.8 million.
-Campaign videos were featured during the NAS 158th Annual Meeting which was attended by thousands of policy experts, leaders in academia, and NAS members.
+Campaign videos were featured during the National Academy of Science 158th Annual Meeting which was attended by thousands of policy experts and leaders in academia.

 Freelance Designer & Marketer